• Loading stock data...

 Skrmetti’s letter, sent Wednesday to the power conference commissioners and CSC CEO Bryan Seeley, echoes these concerns.
 “There are real problems in college sports that need to be solved but this Agreement just means more wasted time before we get a real solution,” he said in a statement.

 Over the past few months, the CSC has at least begun its enforcement process.
-Schools have been utilizing the NIL Go system to submit deals for approval, and have access to a cap management system.
+Schools have been utilizing the NIL Go system to submit deals for approval and have access to a cap management system.
 The CSC has also hired a head of enforcement and begun receiving and pursuing tips about violations.

 Meanwhile, rules violations are technically already occurring, with some NIL collectives bypassing approval to pay players.

 Some schools also plan to offer players more than the revenue-sharing “cap.”
 The cap is $20.5 million per school for all sports combined.
 However, LSU, for example, was reported to have guaranteed more than $25 million for new coach Lane Kiffin to build his football roster alone.
-(It’s unclear if those funds promised would run afoul of rules, however; schools have a cap on revenue-sharing dollars, but no cap on how many NIL deals they can arrange for players—so long as those deals are for a valid business purpose and offer fair-market value compensation.)
+(It’s unclear whether those funds promised would run afoul of rules, however; schools have a cap on revenue-sharing dollars, but no cap on how many NIL deals they can arrange for players—so long as those deals are for a valid business purpose and offer fair-market value compensation.)

-The CSC likely needs the power conference schools to be on board with the agreement in order to effectively investigate rules violations.
+The CSC likely needs the power conference schools to be on board with the agreement to effectively investigate rules violations.
 In a previous statement to FOS, the CSC wrote: “Each of these institutions has already proactively chosen to participate in the new system – either by opting in to revenue sharing or agreeing to the House settlement.
 Signing the participant agreement is a logical next step in building a sustainable enforcement system and will allow the College Sports Commission to effectively deliver on what was agreed to in the settlement.”

 Linkedin